mahbird/InkWeatherMini/README.md

 **Push button x 1:**
 Choose any you like.
 Compulsory if you want to load the .bin file directly, optional if you choose to hardcode configurations directly in the code.

+**Resistor x 2, capacitor x 1, Lithium battery, charging circuit: (Optional)** Only if you want to use lithium battery to run your device and if you know what you are doing.
+I am not going to go through this in details.
+If you don't know what you are going, just power the device using 5V input to ESP32C3's USB port.
+I personally use 2x 1MOhm resistor with 1nF capacitor, not super accurate but gives an idea of battery charge.
+TP4056 is probably the easiest to work with.
+Battery icon will be shown in bottom left if valid voltage is read.

 **Others:**
 You will also need your soldering tools/ materials (wires/ protoboard etc).